 Pinal: Where can I find information of column_store_index_stats?

 Balmukund: Assume you have never worked with CTP before and now try to find the information which you are trying to find.

-Honestly it was fantastic response from him.
+Honestly, it was a fantastic response from him.
 I was confused as I have played extensively with CTP versions of SQL Server 2012.
-Now his response give me big hint.
+Now his response gives me big hint.
 I should have not looked for DMV but rather should have focused on what I wanted to do.
 I wanted to retrieve the statistics related to the index.
 In SQL Server 2008/R2, I was able to retrieve the statistics of the index from the DMV – sys.dm_db_index_usage_stats.
-I used the same DMV on SQL Server 2012 and it did retrieved the necessary information for me.
+I used the same DMV on SQL Server 2012 and it did retrieve the necessary information for me.

 Here is the updated script which gave me all the necessary information I was looking for.
 Matter of the fact, if I have used my earlier SQL Server 2008 R2 script this would have just worked fine.

 SELECT DB_NAME(Database_ID) DBName, SCHEMA_NAME(schema_id) AS SchemaName, OBJECT_NAME(ius.OBJECT_ID) ObjName, i.type_desc, i.name, user_seeks, user_scans, user_lookups, user_updates,* FROM sys.dm_db_index_usage_stats ius INNER JOIN sys.indexes i ON i.index_id = ius.index_id AND ius.OBJECT_ID = i.OBJECT_ID INNER JOIN sys.tables t ON t.OBJECT_ID = i.OBJECT_ID GO